vanshuwjoshi/Open-Source-With-Hugging-Face/README.md

 # Open-Source Models with HuggingFace

-Welcome to my repository for the DeepLearning.AI course on (Open-Source Models using HuggingFace)[https://www.deeplearning.ai/short-courses/open-source-models-hugging-face/]!
+Welcome to my repository for the DeepLearning.AI course on [Open-Source Models using HuggingFace](https://www.deeplearning.ai/short-courses/open-source-models-hugging-face/)!
 This repository contains various projects I've completed, including conversational models, translation, summarization, and sentence embedding using sentence transformers.

 ## Projects